0

 Tribunal Appointments

 Charles has a growing practice as a dispute resolver.
 He sits part-time judicially as a Justice of the Astana International Finance Centre Court in Nur-Sultan, Kazakhstan, working alongside several distinguished former judges including the Court’s Chief Justice Lord Burnett of Maldon (former LCJ of England & Wales).
 He is a Fellow of the Chartered Institute of Arbitrators and a Fellow of the Hong Kong Institute of Arbitrators, with an Advanced Certificate in International Arbitration.
 He is on the Dubai International Arbitration Centre’s Arbitrator List and the Saudi Center for Commercial Arbitration roster of arbitrators.
 He is an ADR Group Accredited Mediator.
+In his capacity as a member of the House of Lords, he participated in the UK Parliament’s consideration and scrutiny of the Arbitration Bill 2024.

 In the early stages of his career, he spent a year on secondment as a Judicial Assistant to the Law Lords, assisting Lords Nicholls, Rodger and Brown in relation to appeals to the Appellate Committee of the House of Lords (the predecessor to the UK Supreme Court) and to the Judicial Committee of the Privy Council.
 He also spent 6 weeks as a Judicial Assistant to Stock JA in the Hong Kong Court of Appeal and Litton NPJ in the HK Court of Final Appeal, as a Pegasus Scholar in 2008.